signifier-jp/umlaut/README.md

     @lang/lacinia resolver resolve-name
   }
 }

+@lang/lacinia identifier subscription
+type SubscriptionRoot {
+    getMessages(roomId: String): String[0..n] {
+      @lang/lacinia stream stream-messages
+    }
+}

+@lang/lacinia identifier query
+type QueryRoot {
+    messages(roomId: String): String[0..n] {
+      @lang/lacinia resolver resolve-messages
+    }
+}
 ```

-You can also add annotations at a global level like this:
+You can also add annotations at a global level like this, which for now are only
+used to create GraphQL unions:

 ```
 annotations {